datanav/docs/technical/wave-crmoffice.rst

      - "string"

-Wave Product to Crmoffice Companies
+Wave Product to CRMOffice Companies
 -----------------------------------
-Every Wave Product will be synchronized with a Crmoffice Companies.
+Every Wave Product will be synchronized with a CRMOffice Companies.

-Once a link between a Wave Product and a Crmoffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Product and a CRMOffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Product and a Crmoffice Companies:
+The following properties are synchronized between a Wave Product and a CRMOffice Companies:

 .. list-table::
    :header-rows: 1

    * - Wave Product Property
-     - Crmoffice Companies Property
+     - CRMOffice Companies Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type

 Wave Customer to CRMOffice Contacts